datianshi/opensource-gslb/Readme.md

 ### Domains

-For each domain, it will resolve every records underneath it to the provided ips
+For each domain, it will resolve every record underneath it to the provided ips

 E.g.